ahmetcihat2773/convolution/README.md

 # Showcase
-A program whith a graphical user interface which allows the user to input 2 different functions.
+This program has a graphical user interface which allows the user to choose 2 different input functions.
-Those functions are then displayed and their convolution is calculated and visualized.
+Both functions can be altered in terms of amplitude, frequency and waveform using the sliders and dropdown menus.
-Furthermore, the user can control the convolution with an interactive slider to better understand the process.
+The user can then control the convolution of both functions with an interactive slider to better understand the process.
+The convolution is calculated and visualized.

 ![concolver](images/convolver.jpg)